 Kama Meter is able to control and monitor up to 4 fans independently, 4 temperatures to meet user’s system requirement.
 The sound controller & display is also build-in to connect and play with your sound system.

 Passive Safety - Safe Alarm Feature

-To safely monitor and run your system, Kama Meter comes with the alarm feature to inform the user in case of fan malfunction.
-If the temperature goes below 0?(32F) or above 90?(194F), the LCD panel will blink in red and trigger the alarm.
+To safely monitor and run your system, Kama Meter comes with an alarm feature to inform the user in case of fan malfunction.
+If the temperature goes below 0°C(32F) or above 90°C(194F), the LCD panel will blink in red and trigger the alarm.
 If the controlled fan speed (rpm) becomes below 400rpm, the LCD panel will blink in yellow and trigger the alarm.